capactio/capact/docs/proposal/20211207-delegated-storage.md

       value:
         url: "storagebackend-handlers.capact-system:50051"
         additionalParameters: null
-    backend: builtin # the storage option which stores already all other metadata.
-It could be the same Redis instance
+    backend: builtin # Special keyword which specifies the storage option which stores already all other metadata.
+Effectively, it would be the same database as the PostgreSQL accessed via Capact Storage Backend service (`storagebackend-handlers.capact-system:50051`), but accessed directly.
     ```

-    Default storage backend should have `additionalParameters` empty, or, optional.
+    - The one preregistered Storage Backend is Capact PostgreSQL.
+It uses special value of the `backend` property: `builtin`.
+This is a reserved system keyword and user cannot create a TypeInstance with such.
+To use Capact PostgreSQL, the `capact-postgresql` TypeInstance ID has to be referenced as a backend.

-    **TODO:** How to enforce that default backend doesn't have any additionalParameters needed?
-Maybe we shouldn't enforce that at all, as there could be additionalParameters, but not required.
-We could enforce that if it is implemented on Policy level...
+    - Default storage backend should have `additionalParameters` empty (`null`) or optional, in order to work properly.

 ## Workflow syntax - Create